AhmadShamsii/Monstarz/README.md

 ## Technologies Used

-These are the list of core technologies, libraries, and frameworks used to build DRS.
+These are the list of core technologies, libraries, and frameworks used to build Monstarz.

 - React
 - Redux